RobertsLab/sams-notebook/drafts/2022-02-07-Transcriptome-Assembly---Genome-guided-C.virginica-Adult-Gonad-OA-RNAseq-Using-Trinity-on-Mox.md

 ---
 As part of [this project](https://github.com/epigeneticstoocean/2018_L18-adult-methylation), Steven's asked that [I identify long, non-coding RNAs (lncRNAs)](https://github.com/RobertsLab/resources/issues/1375) (GitHub Issue) in the [_Crassostrea gigas_ (Pacific oyster)](http://en.wikipedia.org/wiki/Pacific_oyster) adult OA gonad RNAseq data we have.
 The initial step for this is to assemble transcriptome.
 I generated the necessary BAM alignment on [20220131](https://robertslab.github.io/sams-notebook/2022/01/31/RNAseq-Alignment-C.virginica-Adult-OA-Gonad-Data-to-GCF_002022765.2-Genome-Using-HISAT2-on-Mox.html).
 Next was to actually get the transcriptome assembled.
 I followed the [`Trinity`](https://github.com/trinityrnaseq/trinityrnaseq/wiki) genome-guided procedure.

+I should add here that while this job was running, I figured out that the lncRNAs had already been annotated in the [_Crassostrea virginica_ (Eastern oyster)](https://en.wikipedia.org/wiki/Eastern_oyster) genome (NCBI GCF_002022765.2), so [I had already tackled the lncRNA asepct of things on 20220217](https://robertslab.github.io/sams-notebook/2022/02/17/Data-Wrangling-C.virginica-lncRNA-Extractions-from-NCBI-GCF_002022765.2-Using-GffRead.html).
+However, having a gonad transcriptome assembly won't hurt anything, so decided to let this continue running.

 The initial run of this got interrupted by [a corrupted SAM file](https://github.com/trinityrnaseq/trinityrnaseq/issues/1121) (GitHub Issue).
 It's unclear what caused this, but during the job, the Mox `/gscratch/scrubbed/` directory went over the storage quota...
 The solution was to attempt a re-run, which ran without issue.
 Although, I did implement a change suggested in that issue which was to set the `--max_memory` to 100G.
 I had previously been using 500G, but the developer explained this was excessive and not necessary.

 SBATCH script (GitHub):